-- Complete validation of the current CCCM working set MUST be performed to assure all software components are installed, and that they are each correctly configured.
+- 1. Complete validation of the current CCCM working set MUST be performed to assure all software components are installed, and that they are each correctly configured.
 Each executable file MUST be validated against a known CRC-CCITT checksum to assure that it has not been corrupted.
 All data storage files required to correctly run the CCCM working set MUST be validated by CRC-CCITT checksum as well.
 All stored CCCM configuration parameters (e.g., system Registry entries or CCCM configuration file entries) MUST be verified to contain valid parameter keywords, and each value MUST be verified to be in range for the parameter in question. - 2.
 The hardware interface between the CPE and CCCM hardware is validated.
 This test verifies that the CCCM hardware is attached to or installed into the CPE, and is enumerated and configured properly by the CPE.
 The device MUST be responsive to some simple register access or control message (vendor defined) that demonstrates the device to be accessible to CCCM software. - 3.
 Non-volatile storage (e.g., a serial EEPROM) located in the CCCM hardware MUST be validated for correct contents.
-It MUST contain a CRC-CCITT checksum, calculated over all used space of the non-volatile storage device.
+It MUST contain a CRC-CCITT checksum, calculated over all used space of the nonvolatile storage device.
 Any digital signatures/certificates MUST also be validated. - 4.
-During the course of normal initialization with the CMTS over the RF network, any occurrence of a MAC Management error condition encountered during Cable Modem Initialization listed in the "Error Codes and Messages" Appendix of [DOCSIS1] or [DOCSIS8] MUST be detected.
+During the course of normal initialization with the CMTS over the RF network, any occurrence of a MAC Management error condition encountered during Cable Modem Initialization listed in [DOCSIS1] Appendix I, [DOCSIS3] Appendix J, or [DOCSIS9] Annex D MUST be detected.
+15